 How to brighten a dark room on a budget

 Floor lamps come in all styles and budgets.
 I Stick to handful of sources for lighting to avoid spending hours of time online shopping.
 My go-to sources floor lamps including Ballard Designs (especially on sale), Pottery Barn, IKEA (for the biggest bargains, but not the most light) Target, Etsy and Amazon.

 If you are looking for a floor lamp that makes a statement, take a look at these.
 They do a lot more than just provide light.
 They are large and more like a piece of art than a lamp.

-- Britech Mason Arch Floor Lamp on Etsy – comes in several finishes.
+- Britech Mason Arch Floor Lamp on ETSY – comes in several finishes.
 This brand also sells on Amazon, but I prefer to buy from ETSY (which is better for small businesses).